UKRN-Open-Research/t3-preprints/_episodes/07-practical-application-part-2.md

 > ## We're here to help
 > Ask us if you get stuck, or just want to talk something over.
 >
+> The best way to get our attention is to walk over to a help area in Gather.Town and we'll come to help.
+>
-> You can ask questions in the chat, or ask one of us out loud.
+> You can also ask questions in the chat, out loud.
 > Everyone else can ignore the chat/conversation and get on with creating a workshop while it's all going smoothly.
 {: .testimonial}

-We aim to be finished in 90 minutes so we can practice delivering some parts of the workshop before the end of the day.
+We aim to be finished in about 60 minutes so we can practice delivering some parts of the workshop before the end of the day.